urasil/Yt2Spotify/README.md

 # Yt2Spotify

 This software does not use the Spotify API to put mp3's into a Spotify library.
 It downloads a video from YouTube, converts it into an MP3, and puts it under the local Music directory under your user.
 The reason behind this software is the song "Bullet from a gun" by Skepta.
-Although I love the song, I hate the lyrics.
+Although I love the song, I hate the instrumental.
 On YouTube, a remix, "Just Ur Turn" exists, which I much prefer.
 Hence this project.

 ## How to use it?